DistrictOfJoban/Joban-Client-Mod/README.md

 - Block Entity Rendering
 - GUI Screen
 - Networking (Packets)
-- Integrate the '''Minecraft Mapping''' project to provide cross version and cross-platform compatibility.
-(May not be used if it severely hinders performance!) ~~(Yes I am looking at you Architectury)~~
 - Migration path for JCM Legacy 1.x.x
   - Roadblock:
   No official path to migrate blockstates and id, will have to find our own, potentially dangerous path... or have to leave all the player unsatisfied